Doomlazer/SCI-Debug-Resources/KQ6/KQ6CD/README.txt

 (optionally, copy the 'g' file for additional debug options) You should see a "Where to, STUD?" prompt immediately.

+There are two mouse debug commands (see commands section) that require copying 0.scr to the KQ6 game folder to work, but this is optional.

 Extras:
 For some reason the Sierra devs decided the debug commands should not work at all in the following rooms:
 270, 280, 440, 450, 470, 480, 490, 670, 750,740

-If you prefer to override this restriction, copy 0.src into your KQ6 game folder.
+If you prefer to override this restriction, use the 0.scr found in the "non canon" folder of this patch.

 Kawa's interpreter: Included is SCI.EXE and the DBHELP.00x help files which feature a restored interpreter debugger.
 It enables many additional debugging tools such as breakpoints, stack trace, etc..
 SCI.EXE can be renamed to SIERRA.EXE to replace the standard interpreter in the KQ6 game folder.
 Make sure to copy over the 3 DBHELP.00x files into the KQ6 game folder as well if you're going to use it.

-This additional interpreter debugger is toggled with ALT-D, then changing rooms in-game.
+This interpreter debugger is toggled with ALT-D, then changing rooms in-game.
+See SCI.EXE_Interpeter_README.txt for additional details

 Additional "g" debug features